withastro/docs/src/pages/en/guides/cms/contentful.md

 In this example, the `params` property is an object with a `slug` property.
 The property inside `params` should match the name of the dynamic route (i.e `[slug].astro`).

 The `props` property is an object with the properties: title, content and date.
-You can use the `documentToHtmlString` method to convert the `content` property from a Document to a string of HTML and the Date constructor to format the date.
+We will use the `documentToHtmlString` method to convert the `content` property from a Document to a string of HTML and the Date constructor to format the date.

 Finally, you can use the page `props` to display your blog post.